‘World’s Sexiest DJ’ Nata Lee Flaunts Her Curves In A Revealing Slingshot Bodysuit

 White is one of the favored colors of the Russian bombshell, and Nata Lee recently posted a picture on her own Instagram where she sat on a chair in white undergarments, as covered by The Inquisitr.
 This time, her hair was styled long and straight, and the ensemble consisted of a spaghetti strap bralette and boyshorts.

-She has also posed in a number of other white outfits, like the tank top pictured below.
+She has also posed in a number of other white outfits, like the white bikini pictured on her Instagram account.

-Those wanting see more of the stunner can check out her Instagram.